afunnydev/tinysociety/content/articles/2018-07-31-everything-about-building-an-arched-cabin.md

 So, you might want to **hire a professional** to help you build your arched cabin in the minimum possible time and cost.

-## Arched Cabin Floor Plan
+## **Arched Cabin Floor Plan**

 A floor plan depends on your preference and you can build as you like it!

 It really depends on what purpose you want to use your arched cabin for and how you want to design your cabin kit.
-Here are some examples of floor plans from which you can get a rough idea about how to create your own floor plan.

 The things you should consider while creating a floor plan for your own arched cabin include:

-materials of the structure and foundation
+* materials of the structure and foundation

-the purpose you will be using your arched cabin for
+* the purpose you will be using your arched cabin for

-the environment and weather
+* the environment and weather

-sustainability, durability and space that you own for building your arched cabin.
+* sustainability, durability and space that you own for building your arched cabin.

 Here have a look on these examples and try to draw out your own floor plan.
 You must try to include as much details you can for better understanding of the floor plan of your arched cabin.